dangkhoa2016/Rails-Chinook/README.md

 puts "Price: $#{price.round(1)}"

-* Modifie (via une boucle) tous les titres de "Eric Clapton" afin qu'ils soient affichés avec "Britney Spears" en artist.
+* Modifies (via a loop) all "Eric Clapton" titles so that they are displayed with "Britney Spears" as artist.

-ec_tracks = Track.where(artist:"Eric Clapton")
+ec_tracks = Track.where(artist: "Eric Clapton")
 ec_tracks.each do | track |
   track.artist = "Britney Spears"
   end